-To produce entry-level clinical psychologists who are scientifically-minded and competent in Scientific Knowledge and Methods as it applies to research, research methodology, techniques of data collection and analysis, biological bases of behavior, cognitive-affective bases of behavior, and development across the lifespan, with the ultimate goal of developing a respect for scientifically derived knowledge.
+Generating research that contributes to the professional knowledge base and/or evaluates the effectiveness of various professional activities.
+Understanding of research, research methodology, techniques of data collection and analysis, biological bases of behavior, cognitive-affective bases of behavior, and development across the lifespan.
+Respect for scientifically derived knowledge.

-To produce entry-level clinical psychologist who are competent in Research/Evaluation as indicated by generating research that contributes to the professional knowledge base and/or evaluates the effectiveness of various professional activities.

-Scientific Knowledge and Methods

-Scientific mindedness: Independently applies scientific methods to practice.

-Scientific foundation of psychology: Demonstrates advanced level of knowledge of core science (i.e., scientific bases of behavior).
-Scientific foundation of professional practice: Independently applies knowledge and understanding of scientific foundations to practice.
+- Scientific approach to knowledge generation: Participates in research that contributes to the professional knowledge base and/or evaluates the effectiveness of various professional activities. - Application of scientific method to practice: Applies scientific methods of evaluating practices, interventions, and programs. - Scientific mindedness: Independently applies scientific methods to practice. - Scientific foundation of psychology: Demonstrates advanced level of knowledge of core science (i.e., scientific bases of behavior). - Scientific foundation of professional practice: Independently applies knowledge and understanding of scientific foundations to practice.